 - Review the safety tips found in the Student Handbook.

 - Review your homeowner or renter's insurance policy for info about how your student's belongings will or will not be covered while abroad.

 - Talk about personal safety and emphasize that risk factors in the U.S. are JUST AS RELEVANT as they are in the country in which they will be.
-These include such things as public and private behavior, style of dress, time of day, presence of alcohol, neighborhood, etc. On-site staff offer safety information during on-site arrival orientations.
+These include such things as public and private behavior, style of dress, time of day, alcohol use personally and by others, neighborhood, etc. On-site staff offer safety information during on-site arrival orientations.

 - We strongly urge at least one parent/guardian to be in possession of a current passport.

 In the unlikely event that a student becomes a candidate for medical evacuation or is experiencing other serious health concerns, having a family member who can travel to the host country can be invaluable.
 Most countries require that passports be valid for six months AFTER intended date of departure.
 Know where your passport is and renew it as needed so it is valid for six months beyond your student's program end date.